fongc123/notes/Data Mining/Data Preprocessing.md

 ## Transformation
-<span style = "color:lightblue">Data transformation</span> modifies the data to improve the results gained from data mining (i.e., improve mining performance).
+<span style = "color:lightblue">Data transformation</span> modifies the data to improve the results gained from data mining (i.e., improve mining performance.
+- attribute or feature construction: create new attributes or features

 ## Reduction
 kk